'03 Bonnie & Clyde: Music video

-Chris Robinson directed the song's accompanying music video and filmed in Mexico, during October 2002.
-June Ambrose was hired as the personal stylist, and Johnathon Schaech and Lance Reddick appear in the video as the police officers on their tail.
-Jay-Z and Beyoncé play a modern-day version of the 1930s bank robbers Clyde Barrow and Bonnie Parker.
-The video is loosely based on the American 1993 romance crime film True Romance, which stars Christian Slater and Patricia Arquette as two lovers on the run from cocaine dealers.
-The choreography used in the clip suggests a relationship beyond screen, as Jay-Z wraps his arm around Beyoncé while singing his part of the chorus.
-The video also marked a departure for the "clean-cut Beyoncé" and created a symbiotic relationship between her and Jay-Z, allowing them to exchange audiences.
-The video was premiered on MTV on November 8, 2002.
+Chris Robinson directed the song's accompanying music video, which was filmed in Mexico during October 2002 and premiered on MTV on November 8, 2002.
+June Ambrose was hired as the personal stylist, and Johnathon Schaech and Lance Reddick appear in the video as police officers tailing Jay-Z and Knowles, who play a modern-day version of the 1930s bank robbers Clyde Barrow and Bonnie Parker.
+The choreography used in the clip suggests a relationship beyond screen, as Jay-Z wraps his arm around Knowles while singing his part of the chorus.
+Loosely based on the American 1993 romance crime film True Romance, which stars Christian Slater and Patricia Arquette as Clarence Worley and Alabama Whitman two lovers on the run from cocaine dealers, the video also marked a departure for the "clean-cut Beyoncé" and created a symbiotic relationship between her and Jay-Z, allowing them to exchange audiences.

-The music video begins as police officers and Reddick discuss the criminal duo and ways to catch them.
-As the song begins, Jay-Z is seen driving a gunmetal grey Aston Martin Vanquish while Beyoncé sits in the passenger seat.
+The music video begins as police officers, played by Schaech and Reddick, discuss how to catch the criminal duo.
+As the song begins, Jay-Z is seen driving a gunmetal grey Aston Martin Vanquish while Knowles sits in the passenger seat.
 As they drive through the sepia sands of Mexico, clips of the police from the beginning of the video are cut into the scene.
-As Jay-Z and Beyoncé pull over to a hotel, they cover the car to avoid notice from the police.
-As Beyoncé and Jay-Z count money in the bedroom, the police discover their hiding place and go upstairs only to find that the two have fled the scene in their car.
-Scenes of Beyoncé and Jay-Z at a Mexican bar are inter-cut with scenes of an intimate time in a phone-booth; behind the phone booth, spray-painted onto a wall is a tribute to Tupac Shakur.
+As Jay-Z and Knowles pull over to a hotel, they cover the car to avoid notice from the police.
+As the duo count money in the bedroom, the police discover their hiding place and go upstairs only to find that the two have fled the scene in their car.
+Scenes of Knowles and Jay-Z at a Mexican bar are inter-cut with scenes of an intimate moment between them in a phone-booth, behind which a spray-painted tribute to Tupac Shakur appears on a wall.
 The duo again elude the police who are following one step behind.
-After Beyoncé performs her verse in an empty pool, the police form a blockade on the highway in an attempt to catch her and Jay-Z, only to be stumped again as two gas station attendant decoys are found driving the car.
-The video ends as Beyoncé and Jay-Z light a bonfire on the beach and drive away in a different car.
+After Knowles performs her verse in an empty pool, the police form a blockade on the highway in an attempt to catch her and Jay-Z, only to be stumped again as two gas station attendant decoys are found driving the car.
+The video ends as Knowles and Jay-Z light a bonfire on the beach and drive away in a different car.

 Corey Moss of MTV News noted that the end of the video does not reveal how the "real" Bonnie and Clyde met their end.
 The story continues in the 2004 video for Jay-Z's song "99 Problems".
 The music video for "'03 Bonnie & Clyde" was nominated for Best Hip-Hop Video at the 2003 MTV Video Music Awards.
 In the official top 20 countdown of Jay-Z music videos, MTV UK listed the clip at number 10.